 - 2 tsp vanilla extract

-- 2 6 oz packages blackberries (that have been frozen solid)
+- 2 6-ounce packages of blackberries that have been frozen solid

 - Mix the heavy cream and sugar in a saucepan and heat until the sugar dissolves.
 Take off the heat and add the milk and vanilla.